amishra06/Game-of-Deep-Learning/README.md

 - I have used fastai for this image classification hackathon.

-- Used resnet50 model for tansfer learning.Improve the model.
+- Used resnet50 model for tansfer learning.

 - First created model for pixel size 128 and then with size 256.